 Should Students be Graded on Effort or Intelligence?

+Students opinions varied on what they would like to be graded for in their own classes.
 “I would say effort well now that I think about it probably both because some people are smart and don’t put a lot of effort and vise versa,” said junior, Hannah Higley

 “I think everyone should be graded on effort because everyone learns at a different pace and it will take others longer to learn something than it may someone else,” said Luke Whittle, junior.